 NFKB1 (Nuclear Factor Of Kappa Light Polypeptide Gene Enhancer In B-Cells 1) is a Protein Coding gene.
-Diseases associated with NFKB1 include aneurysmal bone cysts and hepatitis d.
-Among its related pathways are PI3K-Akt signaling pathway and PI-3K cascade.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and transcription factor binding.
+Diseases associated with NFKB1 include immunodeficiency, common variable, 12 and barrett esophagus/esophageal adenocarcinoma.
+Among its related pathways are PI3K-Akt signaling pathway and MAPK signaling pathway.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
 An important paralog of this gene is RELB.

 UniProtKB/Swiss-Prot for NFKB1 Gene